After reading a bit about the Anne Hathaway kerfuffle on limb differences portrayed in The Witches, I find myself of two minds.

 On the other hand, there is something about the effusive apology that I think makes this work harder.
 At some level, there’s a judgmental element involved, that people should have already incorporated some perspective and they are somehow less than because they haven’t.
 I think it is important to take people as they are and look for ways we, together, can move things in a positive direction.

 No one has all the answers.
 No one is inherently better than anyone else.
 We all have something valuable that the world desperately needs.
-Like not being sensitive to limb difference, when we judge people rather than look for the good in their outlook, we are being a different variety of myopuc.
+Like not being sensitive to limb difference, when we judge people rather than look for the good in their outlook, we are being a different variety of myopic.
 In the process, we lose the opportunity to expand our own perspective.
 In turn, you are also cutting them off from the good you are bringing to the table.

 As the Mr. Rodgers saying goes, people are only open to change when engaged with someone that loves them.
 There are two religions, being right or loving someone.
-It’s impossible to be a member of both of these churches at the same time.
+It’s impossible to be a member of both of these faiths at the same time.